Ford Power Stroke engine: 3.2 Power Stroke

-The 3.2 L Power Stroke is an inline-five engine that debuted in the U.S.-spec Transit for model year 2015.
-The engine is a modified version of the Ford Duratorq 3.2 L diesel engine that has been adapted to meet emissions in the United States.
-To aid in economy, emissions, and reduce NVH, it has a high pressure common rail fuel injection system and piezo injectors that can spray up to five different injections per compression event.
-It has a water cooled EGR system to reduce the temperature of the exhaust gas before being recirculated through the intake.
+The 3.2L Power Stroke is an inline-five engine that debuted in the U.S.-spec Transit for model year 2015.
+The engine is a modified version of the Ford Duratorq 3.2L diesel engine that has been adapted to meet emissions in the United States.
+To aid in economy, emissions, and reduce NVH, it has a high-pressure common-rail fuel injection system and piezo injectors that can spray up to five different injections per compression event.
+It has a water-cooled EGR system to reduce the temperature of the exhaust gas before being recirculated through the intake.
 A unique feature to the emissions system is that the diesel oxidation catalyst (DOC) and the DPF have been combined into one singular unit as opposed to the traditional two separate units.
 Exhaust treatment continues with SCR which is done by the injection of diesel exhaust fluid in the exhaust to reduce NOx.
-The engine features a variable geometry turbo which allows for intake air flow tuning on the fly to increase power and fuel economy.
+The engine features a variable-geometry turbo which allows for intake airflow tuning on the fly to increase power and fuel economy.
 The engine also features a variable-flow oil pump to avoid wasting mechanical energy pumping excessive amounts of oil.
-It has cast aluminum, low friction pistons with oil squirters to keep them cool during heavy-load conditions, a die cast aluminum cam carrier to stiffen up the valve train and reduce NVH, and to increase low end durability, the crankshaft is cast iron and the connecting rods are forged.
+It has cast aluminum, low-friction pistons with oil squirters to keep them cool during heavy-load conditions, a die-cast aluminum cam carrier to stiffen up the valvetrain and reduce NVH, and to increase low-end durability, the crankshaft is cast iron and the connecting rods are forged.
 The block itself is an extra rigid, gray cast iron with a closed deck.
-The power figures for the 3.2 L Power Stroke are 185 hp at 3,000 rpm and 350 lbft at 1,500-2,750 rpm.
+The power figures for the 3.2L Power Stroke are 185 hp at 3,000 rpm and 350 lbft at 1,500–2,750 rpm.
 The Euro Duratorq 3.2 makes 197 hp and 350 lbft of torque.